 How is cholesterol measured?

 Most people with high cholesterol feel perfectly well and often have no symptoms.
-The best way to find out if your cholesterol is high is to have a blood test (known as a lipid panel or profile).

 What causes high cholesterol?

-Some causes of high blood cholesterol include:
+Some causes of high cholesterol include:

 Cholesterol and healthy eating

 What we eat has an impact on our cholesterol levels and can help reduce our risk of disease.
-Try to eat a wide variety of foods from each of the five food groups.
+The Heart Foundation recommends following a heart-healthy eating pattern, which means eating a wide variety of fresh and unprocessed foods and limiting highly processed foods including take away, baked goods, chocolate, chips, lollies and sugary drinks.
 Not only does this help to maintain a healthy and interesting diet, but it provides essential nutrients to the body.

-- Plenty of vegetables, fruits and wholegrains.
+- plenty of vegetables, fruit and wholegrains

-- Unflavoured milk, yoghurt and cheese.
-Those with high blood cholesterol should choose reduced fat varieties.
+- unflavoured milk, yoghurt and cheese.
+People with high cholesterol should choose reduced fat varieties

-- Herbs and spices to flavour foods, instead of adding salt.
+- herbs and spices to flavour foods, instead of adding salt.

 Serving size can vary depending on age, gender and specific nutrition needs.